Li-Hongmin/li-hongmin.github.io/index.md

 My research interests include Spectral clustering, Machine learning, and related fields.

 ## News
+- 2022.6 Our journal paper ‘Divide-and-conquer based Large-Scale Spectral Clustering' is finally accepted	by Neurocomputing!
 - 2022.4 I’m starting a new position as a Researcher at The University of Tokyo [News](http://asailab.cb.k.u-tokyo.ac.jp/2022/04/05/new-postdoc/)!
 - 2022.3 I graduated from University of Tsukuba and got the Ph.D. degree.